Forgot to mention!!

 - In my county, I have to take the plastic ‘screens’ out of envelopes before I can recycle them as mixed paper, but I CAN recycle glossy paper.
 I also recycle food boxes as mixed paper NOT cardboard.

-#5 Learn how to compost, where you can compost, or who will pick-up your compost
+#5 Learn how to compost, where you can compost, or who will pick up your compost

 This was a big, uncomfortable step in my journey to become more sustainable.
 However, now I don’t think twice.
-I collect my compost in paper bags (recycled) and keep it in my fridge until I drop it off to a community garden.
+I collect my compost in paper bags (recycled) and keep it in my fridge until I drop it off at a community garden.